abedkiloo/bulk_bridge/README.md

 ### Environment Configuration

-The application automatically configures itself to use your local PostgreSQL database with the `abedkiloo` user.
+The application automatically configures itself to use your local PostgreSQL database with the `{your postgress user}` user.
 The Docker setup includes:

 - **Backend**: Laravel application with all required PHP extensions
 - **Frontend**: React development server with hot reload